Jinger Duggar & Jeremy Vuolo Get Some Fans Fired Up For Feeding Daughter Felicity Barbecued Ribs

 While most Duggar fans thought that the photos were adorable, others came out to slam Jeremy for letting his daughter take part in eating an animal.
 One person mentioned how animals are “badly beaten and shot” so that he could take a picture of his daughter on Instagram eating it.

 Another slammed the Counting On star for not respecting all beings.
-They said, “Eating animals is not “righteous” or “peaceful.”

 However, most of the comments were positive as they all enjoyed seeing Felicity’s reaction to having her first taste of barbecued ribs.
-Jinger and Jeremy left their home in Laredo, Texas to move their family to LA so Jeremy could attend seminary school.
+Jinger and Jeremy left their home in Laredo, Texas, to move their family to LA so Jeremy could attend seminary school.
 They have been visiting many different places around the area ever since.

 Jeremy’s classes have already started, but he seems to find time to hang out with his family and friends.
 Jinger’s older sister, Jana Duggar, appeared to have made the long trip from Arkansas to visit with the Vuolos in July as well.
 While there were never any photos together, and she never came out to say exactly where she was, fans were quick to put two and two together.
 The citrus tree and the beach photo that Jana posted may have given it away.